Blog

 Indie Dev Talk (Working Title)

-After a fun European pizza exhibition to set the tone, Malin and Kai digged in into their talk on their life as indie developers.
-Having worked together for many years, I just loved how coordinated they are and how they kept bouncing off each other in their talk, which started with how they left New Zealand for Canada, albeit with a pretty rough start…which eventually led them to start their own thing.
+Having worked together for many years, I loved how coordinated they are and how they kept bouncing off each other in their talk, which started with how they left New Zealand for Canada, albeit with a pretty rough start…which eventually led them to start their own thing.

 Their first project together was the time tracking app Orbit, which they covered with much transparency.
-As an indie developer wannabe, it was sooo valuable to hear about their journey of burning though your savings, taking on client work, dogfooding etc. and constantly working on improving your products to get your own thing going…and how they got it going!
+As an indie wannabe, it was sooo valuable to hear about their journey of burning though your savings, taking on client work, dogfooding etc. and constantly working on improving your products to get your own thing going…and how they got it going!

 After Orbit, Malin and Kai took on weather forecasting with Mercury, which I’m sure is an app that many of you who read this know about and are as blown away by as I am.
 With two very successful apps, they now enjoy theywhere they’re currently at, having found a nice balance of working on their own projects with taking on fun client work.
-All in all, this was very enjoyable and inspiring talk.

 Curtis Herbert